-I’ve been making my tissue box covers in Christmas fabrics but they can, of course, be made in fabrics to match your decor or if giving as gifts to match the tastes of the recipient.
+For this tutorial, I used cute Reindeer Christmas fabric for one side and Patriotic Red, White and Blue for the other but these tissue box covers can, of course, be made in fabrics to match any holiday, your home’s decor or if giving as gifts, to match the tastes of the recipient.

-Once I had the paper pattern made, each cover takes about an hour to complete.
+Once you have the paper pattern made, each cover takes about an hour to complete.

 Reversible Tissue Box Cover Tutorial